ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 RATS Interactions between combined RATS Actors ceases.

 Interactions between RATS Roles belonging to the same RATS Actor are generally believed to be uninteresting.
+Actor operations that apply resiliency, scaling, load balancing or replication are generally believed to be uninteresting.

 ## RATS Duties